1259iknowthat/CTF-WRITEUPS/WhiteHatPlay-2022/for03-S1mple-Obfusc4tion.md

 ![](https://user-images.githubusercontent.com/89141562/188659529-2151b7d9-e3a2-4dbd-8ccf-03371f2d3068.png)

-It was just the end of the flag, I must find the head in those code.
+It was just the tail of the flag, I must find the head in those code.
 I had tried many variables, but `$rEianMEKgy` gave me this

 ![](https://user-images.githubusercontent.com/89141562/188659556-2921f00e-e362-4bbd-ab66-4bc1f44746ce.png)